ganeshhalthota/iisc-da231-raw_crop/README.md

 It is intuitive that good rainfall is conducive to good production.
 How do the regions perform during poor rainfall in the rainy season?

-We also want to cross match with the literacy rate of the region to see if higher levels of literacy affects crop production.
+We also want to cross-match with the literacy rate of the region to see if higher levels of literacy affects crop production.

-The project struture is as follows:
+The project structure is as follows:
 <pre>
 root
   |- code : Contains the iPython files exported from Google Colab